 The East Molera Trail switchbacks up to a ridgetop high above Creamery Meadow.
 Averaging a 16% grade, it's a slow and exhausting climb that feels a lot longer than 1.8 miles.
 Since this is an out-and-back hike it's not quite as enjoyable as the hill trails in other Big Sur state parks.
 The trail officially ends at the ridge, but an unnofficial (and often tick-infested and overgrown) trail goes on for miles more and offers much better and more varied panoramic views than the East Molera Trail.
-There's very little shade along the entire hike and it can get very hot, so bring lots of water.
+There's very little shade along the entire hike and it can get very hot, even on days when it's cool at the coast, so bring lots of water.

 It's best to start from the main parking lot.
 Next to the white barn near the lot, a trail cut through a solid wall of poison oak leads to a tunnel under Highway One, then to the trail.
 There's also a pullout by the side of Highway One just south of the park entrance, next to a roadsign that says "Andrew Molera State Park 1/4 mile".
 However, this parking spot just around a blind corner, and when you leave you'll be pulling into 60 mph traffic that comes around the corner with no warning.
 From this location, take either the gated fire road or pass through the wooden structure to reach the trail.

-The trail climbs through oaks but then breaks out into an open field and climbs up to a strip of redwoods.
-A spur trail to your right, heavily overgrown with poison oak, follows an old roadbed through the redwoods and peters out in another field.
+The trail briefly climbs through oaks but then breaks out into an open field and climbs up to a strip of redwoods.

-From the strip of redwoods, the trail turns left and becomes much steeper, averaging a difficult 26% grade for the next quarter-mile.
-The surface is loose rock, which makes for slow going.
+The dirt road turns into singletrack and becomes much steeper, averaging a difficult 26% grade for the next quarter-mile.
+The surface is loose rock and the trail is heavily overgrown with brush, which makes for slow going.
 Fortunately the gradients and the surface become more normal before the first switchback.
 For all this climbing, you're rewarded with increasingly impressive views of the ocean, Creamery Meadow, and Point Sur.

 Poison oak is abundant as you near the ridge.
-A clump of redwoods (actually the tip of a large region of redwoods covering the Little Sur Valley) in a saddle marks the end of the trail.
+A clump of redwoods (actually the tip of a large region of redwoods covering the Little Sur Valley) and a few big oaks in a saddle marks the end of the official trail.

-At the ridge is a T intersection with an old roadbed.
-To the left, the almost-level trail is faint and little-used.
-The trail to the right is more used, although in spring and early summer it can get overgrown with tall, tick-harboring grass.
-This remote and isolated trail climbs through open grasslands, offering superb views of the Little Sur Valley and the distinctively Matterhorn-shaped Pico Blanco.
+From this point, an unofficial trail continues along the ridgetop for several more miles.
+It's actually easier and more scenic than the official trail, although in spring and early summer it can get overgrown with tall, tick-harboring grass.
+This quiet, isolated trail climbs through open grasslands, offering superb views of the Little Sur Valley and the distinctively Matterhorn-shaped Pico Blanco.
 The grasslands are free of poison oak, and wildflowers are abundant even in late summer.
 The trail runs for two miles to reach a minor peak with views of the Big Sur Valley.
 Far below, the coastal plain and the ocean stretch into the distance.
 Determined hikers can continue on faint, difficult wilderness trails to Post Summit, Mount Manuel, and beyond.